nuxtlabs/docus/layer/README.md

 npm run dev
 ```

-This creates a complete documentation project pre-configured with `@larbish/docus-layer`.
+This creates a complete documentation project pre-configured with `docus`.

 ### Option 2: Manual Setup